dermesser/libsocket/doc/libsocket++/DOCUMENTATION++.md

 		inet_exception(string,int,string);
 	};

 An instantiation of this object is thrown in case of error.
-Almost every function (excepted the `try_to_...()` functions) is able to throw one or more exceptions.
-The member `mesg` contains a string looking like this:
+Almost every function may raise an exception containing a string looking like this:

 	../C++/inetsocket.cpp:151: inet_stream::destroy() - Socket already closed!
 		(1)		(2)		(3)		(4)